ifechukwuobiezue/Solana-gas-fee-tracker/README.md

 ### 3. Set Up the Backend
 The backend is powered by Express.js and receives webhooks from webhook.
-So go to [https://dashboard.quicknode.com/streams/](QuickNode Streams Dashboard) and create stream, the stream destination will be your express webhook route.
+So go to [QuickNode Streams Dashboard](https://dashboard.quicknode.com/streams/) and create stream, the stream destination will be your express webhook route.

 In this project, I created a stream on the Solana Mainnet , applied for dataset as blocks, and applied the stream filter code found in the root directory of this repository.